h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Core-Java.md

     - Super keyword
         - Used to differentiate the members of the superclass from the members of the subclass
-        - Used to invoke the superclass constructor from the subclass.
+        - Used to invoke the superclass' constructor from the subclass.
         ```
         super.variableName
         super.methodName()